TheCodingJsoftware/Hutterite-Bookshelf/README.md

 # Hutterite Bookshelf

-A public archive of hutterian documents.
+Your own bookshelf of Hutterite songs.

+## Setup

 To deploy your Flask application running in Docker on your Synology NAS and set it up with a custom domain name, follow these steps:

-## Setup

 ### 1. **Prepare Your Synology NAS**